- My NYPL

-Include the Library in your estate plan; it’s easy to do even if you already have a Will.
+Include the Library in your estate plan; it’s easy to do even if you already have a Will or Living Trust.

 Charitable bequests to the Library help us to fulfill our mission of inspiring lifelong learning, advancing knowledge, and strengthening our communities.

-There are several ways to make a bequest to the Library.
-Consult with your attorney or other advisors to make sure that the bequest you choose makes sense as part of your overall estate plan.
+There are several ways to name the Library.
+Consult with your attorney or other advisors to make sure that the gift you choose makes sense as part of your overall estate plan.